25+ ideas for STEAM-theme gifts for kids of all ages!

 Little Robot Friends

+These small fun robots are very friendly and accessible, an easy way to get kids interested in coding and electronics.
+Each has their own personality.
 These cute little robots respond to light, touch, voice, and infrared inputs.
 They also blink, beep, and buzz.
-Plus coding.

 Take the LEGO idea — easy to snap together parts to build things — and add icon based programming, wheels, legs, and other mobile pieces and you have LEGO Mindstorms.
 While you can build simple robots, it’s more fun to build more complicated robots to do things and perform tasks.
 They can respond to touch and be controlled by a remote control.
 Mindstorms also includes an active online community with lots of ideas to try.